 Ombudsman is an advocacy program created to protect the rights and promote the well being of nursing home residents.
-Staff and volunteers in the Long Term Care Ombudsman Program serve as advocates for residents of long term care facilities: nursing homes, assisted living facilities (ALFs) and continuing care retirement centers (CCRCs).
+Staff and volunteers in the Long Term Care Ombudsman Program serve as advocates for residents of long term care facilities like nursing homes, assisted living facilities (ALF) and continuing care retirement centers (CCRC).
 They investigate and attempt to resolve problems and complaints made by or on behalf of residents.

-Staff answer inquiries about long term care resident's rights and quality of care, nursing home alternatives, financing and other issues related to pre-placement planning or residents' rights.
+Staff answer inquiries about long term care residents' rights, quality of care, nursing home alternatives, financing and pre-placement planning.
 There is no charge for these services.
-Contact the Ombudsman Program main office at 410-887-4200.
+The Baltimore County Ombudsman Program may be reached by emailing email@example.com and calling the main office at 410-887-4200.

-New to our site is the Ombudsman Lending Library, designed to assist area facilities, employees or citizens to improve their knowledge and training in the areas of elder abuse, caregiving, and other relevant topics.
-Over 160 videos, books and other materials are available to borrow.
+Over 160 videos, books and other materials are available to borrow from the Ombudsman Lending Library, which is designed to assist area facilities, employees or citizens to improve their knowledge and training in the areas of elder abuse, caregiving and other relevant topics.

 Ombudsmen are Here to Serve You

-- aid resident and family councils identify and resolve group concerns.
+- aid resident and family councils to identify and resolve group concerns

 Know Your Rights